ajesler/ArduinoSmartMeterReader/README.md

 ## Documentation

 The [docs](docs/) directory has a circuit diagram for the project, along with a bill of materials.

 In order to test your project without a smart meter, a linear [potentiometer](https://www.adafruit.com/products/562) can be used to make an LED flash faster or slower.
-See [test circuit](docs/TestCircuit.md) for a circuit diagram and a bill of materials.
+See [smart meter simulator](docs/SmartMeterSimulator.md) for a circuit diagram and a bill of materials.
+The examples directory has a [smart-meter-simulator.ino](examples/smart-meter-simulator.ino) sketch to run the simulator.

 ## Ideas for extension